LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 RAJA Tutorial
 **********************

+In addition to the tutorial portion of this RAJA User Guide, we maintain a repository of tutorial presntation materials here `RAJA Tutorials Repo <https://github.com/LLNL/RAJA-tutorials>`_.

 This RAJA tutorial introduces RAJA concepts and capabilities via a sequence of examples of increasing complexity.
 Complete working codes for the examples are located in the ``RAJA``examples`` directory.
 The RAJA